APRim05/Local-Weather-App/README.md

 # Local-Weather-App
-This is an app that shows your local weather.
-Made using HTML, Bootstrap and jQuery.
+This is an app that displays your local weather.
+Made using HTML, CSS and jQuery.